 Available only for spring break, Galveston’s Pleasure Pier, the Kemah Boardwalk, and the Downtown Aquarium have teamed up to provide families with a combined “Spring Break Pass” that gives full access to over 30 unique rides at the attractions.
 The passes are a special deal, since they can be used repeatedly in any of the three parks for two weeks.
 Click the link above to purchase passes.

 Space Center Houston has ramped up its schedule especially for curious and aspiring young astronauts this spring break.
-Available to visitors is the Space Center Theater (one of the largest 4K theaters in Texas), the chance to have lunch with a real astronaut, and the experience of touring an exact replica of a space shuttle and its 122-foot 747 aircraft at Independence Plaza.
+Touch rare Mars meteorites at the new Mission Mars exhibit, have lunch with a real astronaut, and the experience of touring an exact replica of a space shuttle and its 122-foot 747 aircraft at Independence Plaza.
 Space Center Houston has extended its hours for the week.

 The Houston Livestock Show and Rodeo continues during spring break, which means more opportunities for kids and college students alike to enjoy carnival rides, games, live music, and amazing rodeo food.
-New headlines appear every night at NRG Park, so be sure to catch your favorites- the rodeo is only here until March 20th.
+Superstars like Demi Lovato, Willie Nelson and Luke Bryan appear every night at NRG Park, so be sure to catch your favorites- the rodeo is only here until March 26th.